guendto/jomiel/README.md

 jomiel --plugin-list    # List supported websites
 ```

-The website coverage is currently very limited.
-The plugins can be
+The video-sharing website coverage is still very limited.
-found in the jomiel/plugin/ directory.

 - `jomiel` is written in [Python] which is an easy language to learn
 - Additional support can be implemented by adding new plugins

+See the jomiel/plugin/ directory for the existing plugins.

 ### If you are contributing new plugins

-- Make sure the site is not dedicated to copyright infringement, be that
+- Make sure the site is not dedicated to copyright infringement (be that
-  they host the media or the link to it
+  they host the media or the link to it)

 - Make sure the site is not NSFW